physicalrobot/vikalpaWebsite/index.md

 <h3>Focus</h3>

 When somebody seriously sits down with themselves, and tries to silence the mind.
 Certain discomforts emerge.
-The art of dealing with these very discomforts is what Yoga sets out to do.
+The task of dealing with these very discomforts is what Yoga sets out to do.

 The great sage Patanjali once said " <span style="color:turquoise"> योगश्चित्तवृत्तिनिरोधः </span> (yoga citta vritti nirodha)".
 In english: "Yoga is the restraint of fluctuation of the mind".